ReCoded-Org/iraq-bc-movies-project-students/README.md

 - Add a Spinner component to the Navbar component and make it invisible by default also pass a function called `onSearch` to the SearchBox and then when you type some text inside the SearchBox component, call it to make the spinner in the Navbar component appears.
 You can use spinners from here https://react-bootstrap.github.io/components/spinners/

+- add a function in the `app.j`s called `handleChange(query)` it will handle the change of the query in the `SearchBox`, pass it to The `Navbar` component and then pass it to the SearchBox component and onSubmit your form you pass the search query to this function and when the query is back to the `app.js` you should pass the query to the `Main` component as a prop too, finally console.log(props.query) inside your `Main` component.

+- have another function called `handleMovies(movies)` which will do the same as `handleChange(query)` function but instead when user Submit the form you should search for the input using the `constructUrl` function passing it the search path and query, and then return the results into the main component using the handler function, read the following points when implementing

-- use this function to fetch and don’t change it, the `path` is basically whatever your are requesting after the `TMDB_BASE_URL` like `/movies/popular`
+- use this function with fetch and don’t change it, the `path` is basically whatever your are requesting after the `TMDB_BASE_URL` for example `search/movie`

 ```jsx
 const constructUrl = (path, query) => {